 Summer is right around the corner and that means it’s time to hit the trail and enjoy the warmer weather.
-Technical apparel can be expensive, but a decent pair of mountain bike shorts doesn’t have to break the bank.
-Check out these nine women’s options for under $100, and stay tuned for a men’s shorts round up later this week.
+Technical apparel can be expensive, but a decent pair of women’s mountain bike shorts doesn’t have to break the bank.
+Here are nine options for under $100, or check out the men’s mountain bike shorts round up.

 Tester’s measurements: At 5’6 and 155 lbs, my measurements are 36” chest, 33” waist, and 36” hips.
 I always strive to find mountain bike apparel with a comfortable and relaxed fit that can roll with the punches.
 I live in the southeastern United States and my favorite types of trails are chunky and steep, hidden deep in the mountains.

 Club Ride has long been known for their casual yet functional mountain bike apparel, and the Savvy Shorts do a great job of fitting the mold.
 The material is lightweight and tough, and it almost looks like it’s ribbed for extra durability.
 Without much hardware to weigh them down, it almost feels like you’re wearing nothing at all!
 The Savvy shorts are a comfortable and simple pair of shorts, perfect for spring and summer weather.

 On the front you’ll find a gusseted snap fly front, which appears to be there more for aesthetics and offers little in the way of keeping the shorts in place.
 Hidden inside the waist line is an elastic drawcord you can tighten down to size.
 I’ve had a hard time fitting Club Ride apparel in the past, always landing squarely between sizes, so it was a pleasant surprise when I tried on these medium shorts and found that they fit just right.